 15. World Record for Longest Live Stream is 268 Hours

 YouTuber Hassan Suleiman AKA AboFlah, live streamed "The World's Coolest Winter", an initiative to raise humanitarian aid for refugees.
 During his livestream, AboFlah set the Guinness World record for longest stream; 268 hours, 14 minutes, and 20 seconds was the length and it was watched by 698,000 people on YouTube.

 16. The Biggest Paid Publication on Substack is The Dispatch, Which Has Tens of Thousands of Subscribers

 Substack is a place where independent writers can display their craft.
 Writers can start a newsletter and make money from subscriptions.
 Several famous journalists now publish on Substack after parting company with their previous employers.

 Substack lists the 25 publications that earn the most money on the platform.
-The highest paying is The Dispatch, which has tens of thousands of subscribers paying $10/month.
-This is followed by Letters from an American by Heather Cox Richardson that also has tens of thousands of subscribers but only charges $5/month.
+The highest paying is Letters from an American by Heather Cox Richardson, which has hundreds of thousands of subscribers paying $5/month.
+This is followed by TK News by Matt Tabbi, which has tens of thousands of subscribers but only charges $5/month.

 Stir is a service that lets creators on new online platforms manage their businesses.
 It received $4 million in seed funding.
 The company helps creators and journalists share revenue when they collaborate.
 One of Stir's main features, called "Collectives," helps creators share analytics, revenue, and back-office tools so they can split ad and merchandise revenue.

 Thematic tries to solve the licensing problems besetting YouTube and other platforms.
 They have created a licensing safe space for content creators that aims to democratize music distribution.
-In early 2020, Thematic unlocked 2.5 billion plays and 1 million fan conversions.
+Since its launch in 2018, Thematic has unlocked 21 billion plays and 12 million fan conversions for independent artists.